osreboot/Ridhvl/README.md

         getTextureLoader().loadResource("Icon");
     }

-    //Update is called every frame - "delta" is the time (in seconds) since the last frame update
+    // Update is called every frame - "delta" is the time (in seconds) since the last frame update
     @Override
     public void update(float delta) {
         // Drawing a quad